 During my years in Japan, I would see the fellow appear on many a segment noshing happily on the grand variety of dishes served all throughout the nation while giving his thoughts.
 As the template for all tarento sampling the fare in the myriad restaurants, Hikomaro would be extremely loud and ingratiating...and that was even before he took a single bite.
 When he did, though, he would look like as if he were having an orgasm (man, I hope his pants were sturdy) and declare a whole ton of analogies as compliments such as "Aji no IT no kakumei ya!"（味のIT革命や〜）which translates as "This is the IT revolution of taste!"
 The above video has him explaining very much tongue-in-cheek about how to behave as a properly appreciative foodie tarento with the dish of choice being gyoza.

 Hikomaro is about the same as me at about half a century.
 It's time for the shocker.
 Back in the late 1980s, the above video is what he looked like back then.
-Yep, he was a hunk back then instead of being a hunk of Jabba du Hutt now.
+Yep, he was a lot slimmer back then instead of his appearance now.
 So that you readers don't end up hurting your necks pulling multiple double takes between the two above videos, let me reassure everyone that both folks are indeed the same man...just in different times and weight classes.
 I've heard that whenever a retrospective is done about Hikomaro, the hosts always show the before/after photos of the fellow just to screw around with everyone's heads.

 Back then, Hikomaro was Yoshihiko Hara（原吉彦）who was a member of a street performance team-turned-aidoru group called Bakumatsujuku（幕末塾...Bakumatsu Cram School）which had nothing to do with Johnny's Entertainment.
 The street performers based in Harajuku was scouted out one day and 11 of them decided to become a bona fide boys' aidoru group in 1988.
 Hikomaro became the 2nd leader of the group.